At a Glance

 Service Lines

-This section allows you to add or update ICD-10 codes, associated procedures, service lines, claim information, and authorizations.
+This section allows you to add or update dates of service, templates (detailed below), ICD-10 codes, and service lines.

 Diagnosis Codes